MattKotsenas/GetPackFromProject/README.md

 # GetPackFromProject

-An MSBuild task helper to simplify testing NuGet packages.
+An MSBuild task helper to simplify testing NuGet packages by automatically ensuring the latest package is built and placed in the output directory for test projects.
 To use, first install the package XXXX, then add the metadata `AddPackageAsOutput=true` to any `<ProjectReference>` items like this:

 ```xml